andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ### Method: Model -> Share -> Question -> Repeat [AHL]

-DID WE WANT THIS ONE HERE?
-(I'M HAPPY TO DROP IT)
+@andrewharmellaw - DID WE WANT THIS ONE HERE?
+(I'M HAPPY TO DROP IT)  We could put any bits we want to keep up in other slides.
 YOU HAD SOMETHING ABOUT THE MODELLING WHIRLPOOL.

 Note: